FOREIGN TRAVEL INSURANCE AND ASSISTANCE SERVICES

 - $10,000 Accidental Death & Dismemberment.

-The University of Toledo Student Health Plan provides the minimal foreign coverage.
+The University of Toledo Student Health Plan provides the minimal foreign health care coverage.
 If enrolled in the Student Health Plan, information about the benefits and how to access coverage can be found in the Brochure and the Benefit Summary that can be accessed on the Student Health Plan website (click here).

 A student may also be covered through participating in a university affiliated program that provides coverage as part of its foreign experience.